icerpc/icerpc-docs/pages/docs/slice/language-guide/enum.md

 {% /slice1 %}

 {% slice2 %}
-With Slice2 you have to define an underlying type for your enumerations, in the preivous example the `Fruit` enumeration uses `int32` as its underlying type.
+With Slice2 you have to define an underlying type for your enumerations, in the previous example the `Fruit` enumeration uses `int32` as its underlying type.
 The underlying type specifies the valid range of values for the enumerators.
 The underlying type must be a [fixed size integral type](./primitive-types#fixed-size-integral-types) or a [variable size integral type](./primitive-types#variable-size-integral-types).